vitorxpd/pokestore/README.md

 - Filter items by type
 - Lazy loading for improved performance

-Explore the world of Pokemon and enhance your shopping experience with Pokestore!
+Explore the world of Pokémon and enhance your shopping experience with Pokéstore!

 ## Installation

-To run the Pokestore project locally, follow these steps:
+To run the Pokéstore project locally, follow these steps:

 1. Clone the repository: